tomo-local/deno_study/README.md

 - [ ] Utilizing Deno's security features
 - [ ] Learning how to use Deno's testing framework
 - [ ] Mastering debugging techniques in Deno
+- [ ] Implementing CI with GitHub Actions
 - [ ] Developing a backend that accesses a database

 Through this repository, I aim to deepen my knowledge of Deno and acquire practical skills.